MuhacklGames/Discord-Feedback-Bot/README.md

 - 🔒 **Locked feedback threads** (reporters can’t clutter posts; team replies in-thread)
 - 🧱 **Resilient UX** with retry/backoff for shaky connections
 - 🧀 **Emoji language** that’s friendly, readable, and on-brand

-> _Tip:_ Use our Zugspitze silhouette and green/earthy tones in your Discord theme for a cohesive vibe.

 ---